Reference

 Fixes:

-1. Check STRIPE_PUBLIC_KEY is set in your environment variables.
+1. Check STRIPE_PUBLISHABLE_KEY is set in your environment variables.

 2. Check browser console for errors.
 Stripe.js loads from js.stripe.com — ad blockers can interfere.